manymoments/manymoments.github.io/_posts/2022-12-27-set-replication.md

 Clients and $n$ servers.
 Clients can make two types of requests: ```read``` which returns a **set of values** (or $\bot$ for the empty set)  as a response; and ```write(v)``` which gets an input value and also returns a response that is a set of values.

 **Termination**: If a non-faulty client issues a valid *request* then it eventually receives a *response*.

 **Validity**: Each value in the set can be uniquely mapped to a valid write request.

 **Correctness**: For a write request with value $v$, its response, and any response from a request that started after this write response, returns a set of values that includes $v$.

 ### Discussion: no difference for a single writer

-Observe that when there is a just a single writer client there is no difference between log replication and set replication - the client can sequentially submit commands by adding a sequence number to its operations and implement a log of its commands on top of the set abstraction.
+Observe that when there is a just a single writer client there is no difference between log replication and set replication - the (single writer) client can sequentially submit commands by adding a sequence number to its operations and implement a log of its commands on top of the set abstraction.

 In fact set replication is solving multi-shot consensus for single writer objects (see [Guerraoui et al, 2019](https://arxiv.org/pdf/1906.05574)).